25 Easy Ways to Save Money

 I swear by cleaning with white vinegar.
 It completely changed how I clean when I learned about its effectiveness.

-Through these steps, you can use this method to clean any room in your house.
 The best part is that white vinegar is crazy affordable and will last you months.
 Instead of buying one cleaning supply for glass, another for counters, another for the toilet, and so on and so forth, just use some vinegar!

 21. Airbnb instead of hotels